 - 1. Select a partition or a block of free space on the Disk Map. - 2.
-Select in the Main Menu: Partition > Test Surface...

-There are other ways to start up this function, please consult the Interface Overview chapter to know more on the subject.

-3. From the pull-down list choose the level of the surface check.
+Call the Test Surface dialog to set up the operation.
+There are several ways to do it: - Select in the Main Menu: Partition > Test Surface... - Call the popup menu for the selected partition (right click of the mouse button) on the Disk Map, then select the menu item: Test Surface... - 3.
+From the pull-down list choose the level of the surface check.